 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
 Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.

-More than 1 million people became legal permanent residents (LPRs) in the United States in 2010.
-Nearly two-thirds of new LPRs are immigrants with family ties in the United States, report MPI's Carola Balbuena and Jeanne Batalova in this updated look at the latest statistics on legal immigration.
+In 2011, more than 1 million people were granted lawful permanent resident status in the United States.
+Nearly two-thirds of new LPRs were immigrants with family ties in the United States, report MPI's Joseph Russell and Jeanne Batalova in this updated look at the latest statistics on legal immigration.

 Recent immigration to the United Kingdom is larger and more diverse than at any point in its history.
 This updated profile examines how the global recession is affecting migration flows, the latest immigration and asylum data, and overviews of new immigration and integration policies.